 - Info & Contacts

-There are no activity reports for Mono Craters.
+The Global Volcanism Program has no activity reports for Mono Craters.

-There are no Weekly Reports available for Mono Craters.
+The Global Volcanism Program has no Weekly Reports available for Mono Craters.

 |Start Date||Stop Date||Eruption Certainty||VEI||Evidence||Activity Area or Unit|

 |1350 ± 20 years||Unknown||Confirmed||4||Dendrochronology||Panum Crater and nearby vents|

 |1000 ± 200 years||Unknown||Confirmed||Hydration Rind||Dome on NW edge of NW Coulee|

 |0620 ± 27 years||Unknown||Confirmed||4||Radiocarbon (corrected)||South Coulee|

 |0490 ± 100 years||Unknown||Confirmed||Radiocarbon (uncorrected)||NW Coulee and Pumice Pit dome|